 Mabumba Primary School, Mansa District, Luapula Province, Zambia

 The Mabumba community is rural and there is no electricity or running water.
 Community members live in mud huts with grass thatch roofs.
 Most community members rely on farming as their source of income.
 Mabumba Primary School is about 17 km or about 10.6 miles from the Provincial Capital of Mansa.

-Mabumba Primary School has no functioning source of water on their campus.
-There are two open wells, each over 150 meters from school.
+Mabumba Primary School has no functioning source of water on its campus.
+There are two open wells, each over 150 meters from the school.
 These wells can be easily contaminated since they have no lid or cover.
 The water cannot be trusted as a safe drinking water source and often dries completely in the hot season.